-Part 1: Basic Data Module Title Professional Development in Sport Module Code UISV46-30-3 Level 3 Version 1 UWE Credit Rating 30 ECTS Credit Rating 15 WBL modu ile?
-No Owning Faculty Hartpury Field Sport Science Department Sport Module Type Project Contributes towards BSc (Hons) Sports Studies (Top-Up) MSci Sports Coach Development Pre-requisites None Co- requisites None Excluded Combinations None Module Entry requirements None Valid From 01 September 2015 Valid to 01 September 2021

-CAP Approval Date 12 January 2015
+Part 1: Basic Data Module Title Professional Development in Sport Module Code UISV46-30-3 Level 3 Version 2 UWE Credit Rating 30 ECTS Credit Rating 15 WBL modu ıle?
+No Owning Faculty Hartpury Field Sport Science Department Sport Module Type Project Contributes towards BSc (Hons) Sports Studies (Top-Up) MSci Sports Coach Development Pre-requisites None Co- requisites None Excluded Combinations None Module Entry requirements None Valid From 01 September 2015 V2.0- 01 September 2018 Valid to 01 September 2024 Initial CAP Approval Date 12 January 2015 Revised CVC Approval Date V2.0- 02 May 2018

-Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: 1.
-Critically evaluate the importance of a range of pre-requisite skills and work-based experiences associated with a job opportunity in a distinct sports industry.
-(A) 2.
-Design, refine and critically reflect upon a personal learning needs plan targeted towards developing key professional and transferable skills in a distinct sports industry job opportunity.
-(A) 3.
-Critically appraise complex and unpredictable industry situations in order to make informed decisions and critically assess their impact upon relevant stakeholders.
+Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: Critically evaluate the importance of a range of pre-requisite skills and work- based experiences associated with a job opportunity in a distinct sports industry.
+(A) Design, refine and critically reflect upon a personal learning needs plan targeted towards developing key professional and transferable skills in a distinct sports industry job opportunity.
+(A) Critically appraise complex and unpredictable industry situations in order to make informed decisions and critically assess their impact upon relevant stakeholders.
 (A) 4.
 Synthesise a broad range of theoretical and context-bound information in order to refine a project proposal and make best practice recommendations.
 (A) Syllabus Outline Students will be given opportunity to develop key skills required when entering the sports industry.
 This includes a chance for students to think about their own personal development plans, consider how they might make decisions in the workplace as well as plan or put into place a project specific to their industry of interest.
 Introduction to online learning environments, Strengths, Weaknesses, Opportunities and Threats analysis, job profiling, personal development profiling, formal project propositions.
+Contact Hours Indicative delivery modes: • Lectures, guided learning, seminars etc. 33 Lectures, guided learning, seminars etc. Self directed learning 44 Independent learning Total 300 Teaching and Learning Methods Lectures will be frontloaded in each semester, and students will be able to attend sessions which are specific to them, particularly when considering the development of their project.
+The VLE will also allow for formative assessment points throughout the year and will be developed to feel like a virtual career development programme.